agendav/agendav/CONTRIBUTING.md

 There are some facts that will help you when contributing code to AgenDAV:

-* AgenDAV ships with a [Vagrant environment](https://agendav.readthedocs.io/en/latest/development/#virtual-machine) that is absolutely recommended when developing
-* As a lighter-weight alternative, a `docker-compose.yml` is provided with three services: AgenDAV (PHP-Apache), MariaDB, and a Baikal CalDAV server.
+* A `docker-compose.yml` is provided with three services: AgenDAV (PHP-Apache), MariaDB, and a Baikal CalDAV server.
 Run `docker compose up` from the repository root; a one-shot `web-builder` service runs `npm install`, `composer install`, and the asset build on first start, then exits.
 AgenDAV is then served at <http://localhost:8080>
   and Baikal at <http://localhost:8081>.
 Subsequent starts skip the build.